ferdinandyb/dotfiles/README.md

 ## dotfile management

-I choose [yadm](https://github.com/TheLocehiliosan/yadm) because it is basically a bare git repo if I don't need anything fancy, meaning the structure and files are the same as on the machine, but it has the fancy things I occasionally need.
+I use [yadm](https://github.com/TheLocehiliosan/yadm) because it is essentially a bare git repo, with some nice additional features.

 `.local/bin/yadmlistall` will list all files managed by `yadm` until hopefully `yadm` will have a built-in [solution